LandazuriPaul/time-window/README.md

 #### `commit-message`

-If you want to give a specific commit message.
-By default, this is inferred from the workflow with the following GitHub Action expression:
+If you want to provide a specific commit message.
+By default, this is inferred from the workflow with the following GitHub
+Action expression:

 ```